aziz-usenov1/AWS-Use-Case/README.md

 ## About the Project

 The goal of this use case is to compare the news delivery tone of [TechCrunch](https://techcrunch.com/) and [TechRadar](https://global.techradar.com/de-de) on the similar topic.
-The former website is one of the popular journal about the tech StartApp and all novelties in tech industry.
-The latter one is famous for being best advisor for providing news about the tech products like Macbook and it provides news in Deutsch.
+The _former_ website is one of the popular journal about the tech StartApp and all novelties in tech industry.
+The _latter_ one is famous for being best advisor for providing news about the tech products like Macbook and it provides news in Deutsch.

-This use case focuses on Apple devices for the tone comparison.
+This use case focuses on Apple products for the tone comparison.
 The reason for this is that, despite being the top leader, Apple has been increasingly challenged by competitors who are launching cutting-edge tech products to outpace Apple.
 One can get up-to-date information about the Apple products from the official website but one may not find information being delivered with negative tone.
 So, all news will be positive from the official website.
 That is why the focus on third party news providers such as **TechCrunch** and **TechRadar** to reflect on true information on Apple products.
 So, running a sentiment analysis on the news on both sources related to Apple can show the differences in news delivery.
 Without any delays, let's get started 🔍!

 Since the focus is on the implementation of _AWS_ services in analyzing the news content of two sources, I decided to concentrate on 2 news per source.
 This ensures that no huge cost is charged for processing large content.
 I believe the logic underlined in this use-case can be applied to any similar use-cases or projects with the similar agenda.
 So, the procedures include: